 Milking of the Murex snail

-The art of milking of the Murex snail has its origins in the 4th century B.C.
+The art of milking the Murex snail dates back to the 4th century B.C.

-Cleopatra used that procedure to dye in purple the sails of her boat with the intent of flattering Caesar.
-The gathering of those fluids is a practice that has passed from generation to generation.
-The Murex snail discharges a milky-white secretion that changes colors once it is exposed to air and light.
-This transformation starts with a shade of yellow, followed by a pastel green, and finally, under the direct exposure to the sun, it turns into a lovely shade of purple, also called imperial purple.
+Cleopatra used that procedure to dye the sails of her boat purple with the intent of flattering Caesar.
+The gathering of those fluids is a tradition that has been passed down from generation to generation.
+The Murex snail discharges a milky-white secretion that changes color when exposed to air and light.
+This transformation begins with a shade of yellow, followed by a pastel green.
+Finally, under direct sunlight, it turns into a lovely shade of purple, also known as imperial purple.

 The women of Boruca use this unique extract to dye the cotton yarn they will use in their weaving.
-During the waning moon, the Borucans make a special trip to the rockiest of Ventanas beach in Costa Ballena in the months of January and February, knowing that they will find the Murex snails hiding and mating along the rocks.
+During the waning moon, the Borucans make a memorable trip to the rockiest part of Ventanas beach in Costa Ballena in January and February, knowing that they will find the Murex snails hiding and mating along the rocks.

-The Borucans are one of two indigenous groups left in the world using this process.
-They preserve the life of these snails by returning them back to the rocks after taking the fluid.
+The Borucans are one of two indigenous groups remaining in the world that use this process.
+They preserve the life of these snails by returning them to the rocks after taking the fluid.